Do you love classic D&D modules? So do we! Here’s what we’re doing in a nutshell:

 - After you create your conversion we’ll help you create the cover (we can even do it for you) and create the final PDF with embedded fonts.

-- In the days ahead we’ll be standardizing the conversion guide format based on feedback from the community.
-Conversions should follow this format so that we create a consistently between products, even though the products are owned by different people.
+- Conversions should follow the template format so that we create a consistently between products, even though the products are owned by different people.

 - After its live on the DMs Guild, we’ll then list your conversion on our site along with notes about the original module, giving you free marketing.